kineticstoolkit/kineticstoolkit_doc/src/python_conditions.md

 ```

-Obviously, comparing a constant with another constant has little value.
-However, it is very common to compare variables with constants, or variables with other variables:
+Obviously, comparing a constant with another constant has little sense.
+However, comparing variables with constants, or variables with other variables, is very common and helpful.

 ```{code-cell}
 WORLD_RECORD = 240